 BMW tends to offer a wide range of engines, and there are plenty of petrol and diesel choices for the 4 Series.
 Choose the former and you can expect around 40mpg and a fairly high BiK band but many buyers are expected to take this route.
 Pick a diesel and mild-hybrid technology is fitted, helping push the mpg figure into the 50s, while sub-30% BiK numbers should also appeal to company-car customers.

-While an all-electric 4 Series is very unlikely, customers looking for a zero-emissions version will be steered towards the BMW i4 - expected in 2021.
+While an all-electric 4 Series is very unlikely, customers looking for a zero-emissions version will be steered towards the BMW i4.
 A similar size, this is expected to boast an 80kWh battery, giving it an electric range of around 370 miles.

 BMW 4 Series MPG & CO2

 Unlike some manufacturers, BMW is sticking with diesel engines, and its 420d model should suit plenty of high-mileage drivers.
 Fitted with mild-hybrid hardware that recoups energy under deceleration, it returns up to 61.4mpg depending on the trim level, with CO2 emissions from 121g/km.
 A four-wheel drive xDrive option is also offered, dropping fuel economy by around 5mpg.
 A high-performance M440d xDrive is also available, and is capable of returning up to 47.9mpg.
 Emissions for the flagship diesel are reasonable, too, starting from 154g/km.

 Even the basic 4 Series coupe is a quick, desirable car, so the cost of insurance isn't to be sniffed at.
 The 420i M Sport starts in group 30 out of 50, while the 430i M Sport Pro Edition is in group 35.
 Meanwhile, the entry-level diesel 420d M Sport is in group 32.